 Things to Do Before Recovering Deleted Windows Files

-- Start by creating the folder to which you would send all the files you recover i.e., the destination for your recovered files.
-Choose either an external storage device or your home directory to serve this purpose.
+- Start by creating the folder to which you would send all the files you recover, i.e., the destination for your recovered files.
+Choose an external storage device or your home directory to serve this purpose.

-- Make a switch from the directory you are currently using to the one you just created so your recovered files won't be overwritten.
+- Make a switch from your current directory to the one you just created so your recovered files won't be overwritten.
 You can use the commands below to achieve this:

 mkdir /home/username/RecoveredFiles